-- Other entities may be panelized.
-Users and taxonomy terms are supported; other entities may be supported by writing CTools plugins.
+- All entities may be panelized - nodes, users and taxonomy terms are supported out of the box, other entities may be supported by writing CTools plugins.
 Support for comments has been committed, though further work is necessary to add some missing gaps in functionality.

 - All panelized entities can be given a choice of panels.
 This means that the administrator can pre-create several different layouts for the entity and give them names; when editing the entity, the user can select one and the entity will be rendered using that layout.
 These choices can be optional or one can be required.

 - Permissions make it possible to use panelizer as just a way to choose panels for an entity, or to let privileged users customize panels per entity, or some combination in between.